MartiMei/AVDASI-Team-21/README.md

 ### Ideas
 - Add cmd logging for sensor part
 ### Previous Versions

+-v9.4: New functions: update to allow 2 servos to rotate simultaneously for elevator, and 2 servos to rotate simultaneously for the flap

 -v9.3: UI updates: Rearrange base on new design, Safety Lock Button added (UI test purposes only),